Guildford (constituency)

 Guildford is a constituency in Surrey represented in the House of Commons of the UK Parliament since 2024 by Zöe Franklin, a Liberal Democrat.

 Constituency profile

-The seat covers Guildford itself and a more rural area within the Surrey Hills AONB.
-The seat voted Remain in the 2016 EU referendum, and has wealthier and healthier residents than the national average.
+The Guildford constituency is located in Surrey.
+It covers the large town of Guildford, which has a population of around 82,000, and the rural areas to its east including the villages of East Horsley and Send.
+Guildford is a historic town located around 27 miles from central London and forms part of the city's wider urban area.
+The town is home to the University of Surrey, which has around 16,000 students.
+Guildford is generally suburban in character with a low proportion of high-density terraced housing.
+The town and its surroundings are highly affluent, with most parts of the constituency falling within the top 10% least-deprived areas in England.
+The average house price is considerably higher than the rest of South East England and almost double the national average.

+In general, residents of the constituency are young and well-educated.
+They are likely to work in professional occupations and have very high levels of household income compared to the rest of the country.
+White people made up 84% of the population at the 2021 census, a similar proportion to the country as a whole.
+Asians were the largest ethnic minority group at 8%.
+At the local council level, the town is mostly represented by Liberal Democrats with some Labour Party representation in the more deprived Bellfields area.
+The villages and rural areas to the east mostly elected minor localist parties.
+An estimated 59% of voters in the constituency supported remaining in the European Union in the 2016 referendum, higher than the nationwide figure of 48%.

 History

 From the first Commons in the Model Parliament of 1295 Guildford was a parliamentary borough sending two members to Parliament until 1868 and one until 1885.
 In the latter years of sending two members a bloc vote system of elections was used.
 Until 1885 the electorate in the town of Guildford elected the member(s) of parliament, which expanded in 1885 into a county division of Guildford under the Redistribution of Seats Act 1885.

 Early political history

 The seat almost exclusively elected Conservatives between 1868 and 2001, with just two exceptions during that period.
 In 1868, Guildford Onslow, a Liberal, became the first MP to secure election to the single-member (as opposed to the previous two-member) borough constituency of Guildford.
 This was yet another example of a ‘centuries-old’ representation of Guildford by influential members of the Earl of Onslow's family, with Guildford Onslow himself, in turn, being defeated by a further member of this same family (from its minor Sussex and British Indian branch), Denzil Onslow, a Conservative, in the succeeding election of 1874.
 A majority of the seat's voters were again swayed toward the Liberal cause in the Liberal landslide year of the 1906 general election.